-On average, at least 1 officer has been shot to death every week this year
+In the 45 weeks since 2018 began, 44 officers have been fatally shot in the line of duty

-In the first 15 weeks of this year, 17 law enforcement officers across the US have been shot and killed in the line of duty, including a police officer in Massachusetts on Thursday.
-That averages out to more than 1 death a week.
+In the 45 weeks since the year began, 44 law enforcement officers across the US have been shot and killed in the line of duty, including a sheriff's deputy responding to a mass shooting at a bar California this week.

 The parameters CNN followed in this count are: